jma280/claude-use-cases/labor-and-delivery/README_labor_timeline.md

 ## Setup

 1. Make sure both files are in the same folder
-2. Open Terminal and run:
+2. Open Terminal and run: (this might be wrong)
    ```
    cd path/to/this/folder && python3 -m http.server 8080
    ```